Suraksha8-Sadhwani/CodeClause_Customer_Segmentation_System/README.md

 K-Means: This centroid-based algorithm aims to partition the data into K clusters, where K is pre-defined.
 It assigns each data point to the nearest centroid, iteratively optimizing the cluster centers to minimize the within-cluster sum of squares.

 Model-Based Clustering: This algorithm assumes that the data is generated from a mixture of probability distributions.
 It estimates the parameters of these distributions to identify clusters.
-In this project, we used the [name of the model-based clustering algorithm] algorithm.
+In this project, we used the Gaussian Mixture Model Clustering algorithm.

 Model Evaluation: Evaluate the performance of each clustering algorithm.
 Common evaluation metrics for clustering include silhouette score, inertia, or visual inspection of the resulting clusters.
 Compare and analyze the results of each algorithm to determine their effectiveness in customer segmentation.